Stock Based Compensation

-The following table summarizes the outstanding stock option activity during the periods indicated (shares in thousands):
+The following table summarizes the outstanding stock option activity during the period indicated (shares in thousands):

-At September 30, 2019, and December 31, 2018, there was $4,090,000 and $2,781,000, respectively, of total unrecognized compensation cost related to unvested stock options granted under the Company’s equity plans.
-That cost is expected to be recognized over the next three years and is based on the date the options were granted.
+At March 31, 2022, there was $5.6 million of unrecognized compensation cost related to unvested stock options granted under the Company’s equity plans that is expected to be recognized over the next 2.7 years.

 Employee Stock Purchase Plan (ESPP)

-The Company maintains the Employee Stock Purchase Plan (ESPP) that provides employees an opportunity to purchase common stock through payroll deductions.
+The Company maintains the 2016 Employee Stock Purchase Plan (ESPP) that provides employees an opportunity to purchase common stock through payroll deductions.
 The ESPP is implemented through consecutive 6-month offering periods commencing on March 1 and September 1 of each year.
-The first offering period under the ESPP commenced on March 1, 2019.
-The purchase price is set at 85% of the fair market value of the Company's common stock on either the first or last trading day of the offering period, whichever is lower, and annual contributions are limited to the lower of 20% of an employee's eligible compensation or such other limits as apply under Section 423 of the Internal Revenue Code for such plans such as the ESPP.
+The purchase price is set at 85% of the fair market value of the Company's common stock on either the first or last trading day of the offering period, whichever is lower.
+Annual contributions are limited to the lower of 20% of an employee's eligible compensation or such other limits as apply under Section 423 of the Internal Revenue Code.
 The ESPP is intended to qualify as an employee stock purchase plan for purposes of Section 423 of the Internal Revenue Code.